proplot-dev/proplot/docs/quickstart6.rst

 `~proplot.wrappers.cmap_wrapper` assigns the
 `~proplot.colortools.BinNorm` “meta-normalizer” as the data normalizer for all plotting commands involving colormaps.
-This permits discrete ``levels`` even for commands like `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh`. `~proplot.colortools.BinNorm` also ensures that colorbar colors span the entire colormap range, no matter the ``extend`` setting, and that “cyclic” colormap colors are distinct on each end of the colorbar.
+`~proplot.colortools.BinNorm` permits discrete ``levels`` even for commands like `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh`. `~proplot.colortools.BinNorm`
+also ensures that colorbar colors span the entire colormap range, independent of the ``extend`` setting.
+And for “cyclic” colormaps, it ensures that the color levels on either end of the colorbar are distinct.

 `~proplot.wrappers.cmap_wrapper` also fixes the well-documented `white-lines-between-filled-contours <https://stackoverflow.com/q/8263769/4970632>`__